groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-04-10-how-to-create-groupdocs-plugin-for-cms/index.md

 url: /2013/04/10/how-to-create-groupdocs-plugin-for-cms/
 author: 'Derek Hyland'
 summary: ''
-tags: ['API', 'GroupDocs Viewer', 'GroupDocs Viewer Plugin', 'online document viewer', 'View documents online', 'zArchive']
+tags: ['API', 'GroupDocs Viewer Plugin', 'online document viewer', 'View documents online', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 This article explains the basics of creating a plugin for the Contao CMS using the Contao Viewer plugin as an example.
 You can download the completed plugin [from Contao](https://contao.org/en/extension-list/view/groupdocs_viewer.10000099.en.html).